nytud/HunTag3/README.md

-HunTag3 - A sequential tagger for NLP combining the Scikit-learn/LinearRegressionClassifier linear classifier and Hidden Markov Models.
+## HunTag3 - A sequential tagger for NLP combining the Scikit-learn/LinearRegressionClassifier linear classifier and Hidden Markov Models

 Based on training data, HunTag3 can perform any kind of sequential sentence
 tagging and has been used for NP chunking and Named Entity Recognition for English and Hungarian.